socsieng/socsieng.github.io/_posts/2020-09-16-released-sendkeys-macos-now-stable.md

 tags: [tools, sendkeys-macos, npm]
 ---

-I've just released stable version of [`sendkeys-macos`](https://www.npmjs.com/package/sendkeys-macos) as v1.0.1.
+I've just released stable a version of [`sendkeys-macos`](https://www.npmjs.com/package/sendkeys-macos) as v1.0.1.

 I've been wanting to do this for a while now, but the main thing stopping was the absence of unit tests and some additional project hygiene.